Program Page

 Classroom and Academics

-For a typical UMN student on a CEA CAPA Sydney program 13-16 credit hours are taken.
-This equates to 2-3 academic classes and an internship with a supporting academic class, which is usually 6 credits.
-However there is an option to take only academic classes.
+For a typical UofM student on a CEA CAPA Sydney program, 13–16 credit hours are taken.
+This equates to 2–3 academic classes and an internship with a supporting academic class, which is 3 credits.
+However, there is an option to take only academic classes.
 A program including an internship would be 8 class hours and 20 internship hours per week.
 An academics only program would be 12 class hours.
 Students learn most of their course materials through lectures and assigned reading by the lecturer.
-Most classes have a variety of assessments including exams, presentations and papers and should preferably be typed.
+Most classes have a variety of assessments including exams, presentations, and papers, and should preferably be typed.

-Academic accommodations that can be offered to students are note takers, recorded lectures, separate room to take exams, extra time to complete exams and service dogs are allowed in the classroom.
+Academic accommodations that can be offered to students are note takers, recorded lectures, separate room to take exams, and extra time to complete exams.
+Additionally, service dogs are allowed in the classroom.

 Excursions and Field Trips

-Occasionally excursions are taken in connection to academic classes.
+Occasionally, excursions are taken in connection to academic classes.
 Extended periods of time walking or moving around is possible.
-However, altering slightly the excursion would not be a problem in order to accommodate a student with a disability.
+However, altering the excursion would not be a problem in order to accommodate a student with a disability.

 Housing and Food Services

 The current student accommodations (Meriton Serviced apartments) are wheelchair accessible.
 The home stay option may not be wheelchair accessible, but every effort will be made to accommodate a home stay request.
-Service dogs are allowed in sponsored housing.
-Kitchen facilities are provided in each apartment, however they are not designed to specifically accommodate individuals with disabilities.
+Kitchen facilities are provided in each apartment, however, they are not designed to specifically accommodate individuals with disabilities.
 There are no communal dining areas at the student accommodation.

 Technology